-Here’s How Kyrie Irving Trade Impacts Future For LeBron James, Cavs
+How Kyrie Irving Trade To Celtics Affects LeBron James, Cavs’ Future

 And now the Cavs likely will be left without James or Irving when the 2018-19 NBA season begins.

 Trading Irving for Thomas, who will be a free agent after the 2017-18 campaign, and the Nets’ first-round pick signals to James that the team likely will not be competing for an NBA title following next season.
 The Warriors already have exposed Kevin Love’s defensive deficiencies, and Thomas is a downgrade from James’ sidekick for the past three seasons.
-Couple that with the Celtics sporting a lineup that now includes Irving, Gordon Hayward, AL Horford, Jayson Tatum and Jaylen Brown, and the Cavs look like they’ll be in a dogfight just make their fourth straight Finals.
+Couple that with the Celtics sporting a lineup that now includes Irving, Gordon Hayward, Al Horford, Jayson Tatum and Jaylen Brown, and the Cavs look like they’ll be in a dogfight just to make their fourth straight Finals.

 Couple that with the Celtics sporting a lineup that now includes Irving, Gordon Hayward, Al Horford, Jayson Tatum and Jaylen Brown, and the Cavs look like they’ll be in a dogfight just make their fourth straight Finals.